 - Ekphrastic - "Venus de Milo - A Farewell to Arms"

-Alberta: Edmonton British Columbia: Kelowna, Lantzville, Penticton, Richmond, Vancouver Manitoba: Miami, Winnipeg New Brunswick: Fredericton Newfoundland: Moreton's Harbour Ontario: Kingston, London, New Liskeard, Ottawa, Tecumseh, Toronto, Waterloo, Windsor Québec: Montréal Saskatchewan: Battleford, Regina, Swift Current
+Alberta: Edmonton British Columbia: Kelowna, Lantzville, Penticton, Richmond, Vancouver Manitoba: Miami, Winnipeg New Brunswick: Fredericton Newfoundland: Moreton's Harbour Ontario: Cobalt, Kingston, London, New Liskeard, Ottawa, Tecumseh, Toronto, Waterloo, Windsor Québec: Montréal Saskatchewan: Battleford, Regina, Swift Current

 Alabama: Birmingham Alaska: Anchorage Arizona: Tuscon Arkansas: Conway California: Berkeley, Del Mar, Los Angeles, Palm Springs, Pasadena, Rancho Santa Margarita, San Francisco, San Jose, San Pedro Colorado: Boulder, Denver, Wheat Ridge Connecticut: New Haven Florida: Daytona Beach, Tampa Illinois: Champaign Indiana: Indianapolis, Muncie Iowa: Shellsburg Kansas: Overland Park Kentucky: Louisville Louisiana: Metairie Maine: Portland Massachusetts: Boston, Somerville, Worcester Michigan: Lansing Minnesota: Perham, St. Paul Nevada: Las Vegas New Hampshire: Keene New Jersey: Passaic, Princeton New Mexico: Albuquerque New York: Franklin Square (Long Island), Jamaica, Mt.
 Hope, Mt.
 Marion, New York City, Northport (Long Island), Oakdale (Long Island) North Carolina: Asheville North Dakota: Fargo Ohio: Tiffin Oregon: Beaverton, Portland Rhode Island: Newport South Carolina: Charleston South Dakota: Brookings Texas: Abilene, Fort Worth, Waco Virgina: Centreville, Norfolk Washington: Lacey, Seattle West Virginia: Morgantown Wisconsin: Madison